BDC Hamburger Icon

 Beyond competition among students, the MBA has its own academic competitor: the Master of Science.
 Many schools offer specialized M.S. programs in areas like finance, accounting and medical management.
 Earning an M.S. usually costs less than an MBA and takes only one year.

-Younger students who have little to no work experience and want to specialize in accounting or finance are often drawn to an M.S. instead of a pricey and time-consuming MBA.
+Younger students who have little to no work experience and want to specialize in accounting or finance are often drawn to an M.S. instead of a pricey, time-consuming MBA.
 That said, M.S. programs don’t cover general management practices, so earning an MBA makes more sense for those who want to focus on business practices at large.

 TipBottom line